Nabil Al Busaidi: Career

-Employment

-Professionally, Nabs worked at a number of institutions such as Gulf International Bank (Bahrain), KPMG (Oman), Mizuho Bank (Bahrain) and Gulf Air (Bahrain) before becoming a full-time adventurer.
+Professionally, Nabs worked at a number of institutions such as Gulf International Bank (Bahrain), KPMG (Oman), Mizuho Bank (Bahrain), and Gulf Air (Bahrain) before becoming a full-time adventurer.

-Sports

 An avid sports enthusiast, Nabs was awarded university colours for soccer and American football at Bath University.

 He is a Royal Life Saving Society UK Bronze award holder and a PADI advanced open water scuba diver.

 In Bahrain, he played for Bahrain RFC, an amateur rugby team, during their 1997–2005 seasons and as a lifelong fan Liverpool F.C. he set up a Bahrain Liverpool FC Fan Club on Facebook.

-Other

 Nabs published a coffee table book entitled The Arab who Took on the Arctic – From Sand to Snow in 2011 and is registered with the London Speakers Bureau as a motivational speaker.

 Adventurer

-An active adventurer, Nabs has undertaken the following adventures since 2009: